2D BAO vs 3D BAO: solving the Hubble tension with an alternative cosmological model: Results

 To understand why the bimetric model alleviates the tension when using BAOtr, we start by analyzing the \lcdm model.
 First, SNIa data constrain the shape of the expansion history at redshifts $z \leq 2.26$ while being agnostic to the absolute scale of the expansion rate ($H_0$).
 Since the low-redshift expansion history is set by $\omegal$ in a \lcdm model, SNIa data constrain the value of $\omegal$.
 Further, the CMB angular scale $\theta_\mathrm{CMB}$ \eqref{eq:thetaCMB} is sensitive to the value of $H_0$.
 The observed value of $\theta_\mathrm{CMB}$ sets $H_0$ to be relatively low, that is, in tension with SH0ES.
 In other words, increasing $H_0$ to values compatible with SH0ES results in an increased angular scale $\theta_\mathrm{CMB}$, violating its observational constraints.

 However, this argument does not apply to bimetric cosmology due its increased flexibility.
-In this case, the expansion rate can be increased at small redshifts ($z \lesssim 1$) while decreased at intermediate redshifts ($1 \lesssim z \lesssim 1000$), compared with a \lcdm model, so that the angular scale $\theta_\mathrm{CMB}$ is unchanged.
+In this case, while the sound horizon stays the same, the expansion rate can be increased at small redshifts ($z \lesssim 1$) while decreased at intermediate redshifts ($1 \lesssim z \lesssim 1000$), compared with a \lcdm model.
+In this way, the angular scale $\theta_\mathrm{CMB}$ remains compatible with the observed value.
 An example is shown in Fig.~\ref{fig:relH} for the best-fit bimetric model.
 However, it remains to explain why bimetric cosmology, in combination with BAOtr, actually prefers a cosmology with an increased expansion rate in the late universe.
 To understand this, in Fig.~\ref{fig:modelRes} we plot the angular BAO scale $\theta_\mathrm{BAO}$ for this model.
 Upon inspection of the residuals, it is evident that the \lcdm model prediction lies systematically below the observed values.
 This can be remedied by increasing the expansion rate at these redshifts.
 However, in \lcdm this is not possible due to the tight constraints on $H_0$ from the CMB.
 In bimetric cosmology on the other hand, this is possible, as explained above.
 In short, BAOtr prefers an increased expansion rate in the late universe which can be accommodated in bimetric cosmology as opposed to \lcdm.
 This is possible without spoiling CMB data due to a decrease in the expansion rate at intermediate redshifts.

 With 3D BAO data on the other hand, there is no such offset between the \lcdm model prediction and data.
 So, 3D BAO does not prefer an increased expansion rate at low redshifts, explaining the difference in $H_0$ between BAOtr and 3D BAO.
 In summary, the choice of BAO data set (BAOtr or 3D BAO) effectively splits the SN+CMB confidence contour in Fig.~\ref{fig:main-plot} into two pieces with the model independent BAOtr piece being compatible with the SH0ES measurement and the 3D BAO piece assuming ``low'' $H_0$ values in tension with SH0ES.
+The split between the 2D BAO and 3D BAO contours can be explained by the slight tension between these two data sets, which has been discussed and quantified for example in Refs.~\cite{Camarena:2019rmj,Gomez-Valent:2023uof,Favale:2024sdq}.

 Finally, we check that the shape of the SH0ES-compatible bimetric expansion history is compatible with the SNIa data.
 To demonstrate this, in Fig.~\ref{fig:modelRes} we plot the distance modulus, defined as the difference between the apparent magnitude and the absolute magnitude, $\mu = m - M$.
 The theory prediction for this quantity is given by